edgarsi/tailserver/README.md

 Compressing can save a lot of IO waste. `tailserver` allows to compress and avoid losing the ability to `tail -f`.
 There are alternatives, see below.

 ### Description (WARNING: pre-alpha...)
-The utility reads standard input and immediately outputs it to standard output.
+The `tailserver` command reads stdin and copies it to stdout (like 'cat' does).
-Additionaly, it creates a unix domain socket server for output broadcasting.
-The last N lines will always be output to new clients, allowing for `tail -n <lines> -f` as long as you don't exceed N.
+Additionaly, it creates a UNIX domain socket server for output broadcasting.
+The last N lines will be output to clients (use `tailclient` for that).
+Any new data that tailserver reads is passed to clients forever (just like 'tail -f').
-See MANPAGE.
+See MANPAGE (or 'tailserver --help') for more.

 ### Example
 Instead or running
 `myprogram | gzip > logfile.gz`
 you can run
 `myprogram | tailserver -s logfile.sock | gzip > logfile.gz`

 Tailing:
 `socat -u UNIX-CONNECT:logfile.sock - | tail -n 100 -f`
-*TODO: I should deploy a `tailclient <file>` script as a cleaner rename for "socat -u UNIX-CONNECT:<file> -"* *TODO: It could also handle the situations where to file does not exist - choice of wait or bail.*
+*TODO: I should deploy a `tailclient <file>` script as a cleaner rename for "socat -u UNIX-CONNECT:<file> -"*
+*TODO: It could also handle the situations where to file does not exist - choice of wait or bail.*

 ### Advanced example
 This example combines all of these: